Learn More

 Skill Building Sessions

-As part of our SLES training, The Personnel Group’s specialists will help you develop the skills you need to succeed in the workplace.
+As part of our youth employment services training, The Personnel Group’s specialists will help you develop the skills you need to succeed in the workplace.
 This is done by providing you with access to sessions which are tailored to your needs.

 These sessions aim to help you improve your employment potential, such as by learning how to draft effective resumes, dress properly in workplace settings, become more financially responsible, and gain essential digital knowledge to enhance your computer skills.